 Being able to efficiently and effectively program instruments is an integral part of the fitting process.
 In this seminar, the step-by-step process with Genie fitting software will be reviewed.
 In addition, tools available in the software to assist with fine tuning were shown.

-- The participant will be able to explain the process of pairing and connecting the Oticon Opn instruments to the computer using Genie2 software.
+- Participants will be able to explain the process of pairing and connecting the Oticon Opn S instruments to the computer using Genie2 software

 - The participant will be able to describe the importance of Personalization of the fitting and understand the steps necessary to follow this procedure.